brucecui97/habitat_interface/README.md

 1. Place Habitat in a catkin work space (i.e. make Habitat a ROS package).
 The advantage of wrapping Habitat in a catkin_ws is that we can use launch files to remap topics and do unit and integration tests.
 The main difficulty of this implmentation is that most of habitat's files specify relative paths, while ROS commands such as rosrun and roslaunch sets "the working directory of all nodes to $ROS_HOME, which in most cases will be $HOME/.ros" (source: https://answers.ros.org/question/235337/unable-to-read-a-file-while-using-relative-path/)

-    Therefore, to wrap habitat in a catkin_package, we either need to change all paths in the habitat environment to be absolute paths, or need to somehow use ROS' `rospack find` feature (`$find some_package` feature in ROS launch files) to change all relative paths to absolute paths at run time.
+    Therefore, to wrap habitat in a catkin_package, we either need to change all paths in habitat-api (possibly also habitat-sim) to be absolute paths, or need to somehow use ROS' `rospack find` feature (`$find some_package` feature in ROS launch files) to change all relative paths to absolute paths at run time.

     Below is an image showing a sample habitat episode specification file.
 You can see the path to the scene is relative to habitat-api's root directory.

     ![episode_spec_data](images/episode_spec_data.png)

 2. Add a simple script to convert habitat generated top down maps to ROS/Rviz compatible maps so that ground truth map can be displayed when doing ROS navigation
-3. Configure additional high resolution rgb cameras (pointing in different directions) on the agent
-4. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
+3. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
-5. Add unit tests and ROS node tests
+4. Add unit tests and ROS node tests